fmaste/Haskell/doc/Lambda.md

 # Lambda calculus

 The subarea of [Theoretical Computer Science](https://en.wikipedia.org/wiki/Theoretical_computer_science) called [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (also written as λ-calculus) is a formal system for expressing computations developed by [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) and [Stephen Kleene](https://en.wikipedia.org/wiki/Stephen_Cole_Kleene).
+It's a theoretical/formal model of computations.

 Like any [formal system](https://en.wikipedia.org/wiki/Formal_system), it's an abstract structure used for inferring theorems from axioms according to a set of rules.